lukaschadima/fem-burgers-equation/README.md

 ## Status

-Work in progress — part of an ongoing bachelor thesis (2025–present), supervised by doc.
-Václav Kučera.
+Work in progress — part of an ongoing bachelor thesis (2025–present)